|Name||Protection and Advocacy for Persons with Disabilit|

 A. Sources of funds received and expended —

 D. Involvement with advisory boards (if any) P&A staff members consistently participate on advisory boards, coalitions, and task forces that benefit individuals with disabilities in order to improve services, expand resources and protect individual rights.
 It allows the agency and its programs to network with other organizations, learn about other resources and services and provide input on new policies and procedures that affect people with disabilities.
-During the 2011 fiscal year, these included, but were not limited to: the Disability Advocacy Collaborative, Board of Education and Services for the Blind Advisory Council, Connecticut Council on Developmental Disabilities, Special Education Advocates Network, Long-Term Care Planning Committee, Department of Children and Families-Parents with Cognitive Limitations Workgroup, Department of Developmental Services Focus Team on Aging, Department of Public Safety 9-1-1 Access Workgroup, Family Support Council, Disability Specialist Program Advisory Committee at Manchester Community College, State Rehabilitation Advisory Council, Independent Mortality Review Board, Children’s Behavioral Health Advisory Committee, Advisory Committee for the Mashantucket Pequot Tribal Nation Vocational Rehabilitation Program, State Mental Health Planning Council, Governor’s Task Force for Abused Children, University Center for Excellence Consumer Advisory Group, and the Department of Energy and Environmental Protection Open Space and Watershed Grant Acquisition Advisory Council.
+During the 2013 fiscal year, these included, but were not limited to: Cross Disability Alliance (new), Board of Education and Services for the Blind Advisory Council, Connecticut Council on Developmental Disabilities, Special Education Advisory Group to the State Department of Education, Special Education Advocates Network, Long-Term Care Planning Committee, Department of Children and Families-Parents with Cognitive Limitations Workgroup, The Association for Successful Parenting (international organization that assists parents with disabilities), Department of Public Safety 9-1-1 Access Workgroup, Family Support Council, Disability Specialist Program Advisory Committee at Manchester Community College, State Rehabilitation Advisory Council, Independent Mortality Review Board, Children’s Behavioral Health Advisory Committee, Governor’s Task Force for Abused Children, University Center for Excellence Consumer Advisory Group, and the Department of Energy and Environmental Protection Open Space and Watershed Grant Acquisition Advisory Council.

 E. Grievances filed under the grievance procedure - The Office of Protection and Advocacy for Persons with Disabilities (P&A) has an agency grievance procedure that is distributed to all individuals who contact the agency.
-All Individuals requesting information and referral services receive a copy of the grievance procedure with a closure letter.
+All individuals requesting information and referral services receive a copy of the grievance procedure with a closure letter.
 When a case is closed, a client is also sent a closure letter with a copy of the agency grievance procedure.
-No PAIR grievances were filed during the 2011 fiscal year.
+The grievance procedure was reviewed and updated in August 2013 to provide an opportunity to quickly resolve the issue of the grievant.
+No PAIR grievances were filed during the 2013 fiscal year.

 F. Coordination with the Client Assistance Program (CAP) and the State long- term care program, if these programs are not part of the P&A agency.